ross-spencer/zenodocfl/README.md

 # ZenodOFCL

-Convert Unibasel Media Server (INK) records to OCFL for publication on Zenodo.
+Convert FHNW INK media server records to OCFL for publication on Zenodo.

 Consists of the following apps: